 Using hydrogen peroxide is both food-safe, and sanitizing as it removes the dirt from inside your machine.
 Hydrogen peroxide is safe to use in coffee makers, as the solution easily breaks down into harmless hydrogen and oxygen molecules.

 Combine hydrogen peroxide and water in the water reservoir in a 1:2 ratio.
-Clean your coffee maker by running a brew cycle, then drain the water that fills your coffee carafe.
+Clean your coffee maker without vinegar by running a brew cycle, then drain the water that fills your coffee carafe.
 Rinse the inside of your drip coffee maker by running a couple of rinse cycles using plain water, and wash the filter basket and coffee maker pot separately.

 Hydrogen works by oxygenating your coffee maker, lifting grime and stains from the inside.
 This method works for a Keurig coffee maker as well as any coffee pod machine.
-Hydrogen peroxide also sanitizes the pipes as it runs through your machine, so you can sanitize and clean a coffee maker at the same time.
+Hydrogen peroxide also sanitizes the pipes as it runs through your machine, so you can sanitize and clean a coffee maker without vinegar at the same time.

 A Crisp Brew